 The Cycle of Life and Death

 Watching the cycle of life and death play out on a smaller scale in your garden provides a good lesson.
 Nothing is permanent.
-Even the pain and grief you feel after tragedy is only temporary.
+Even the pain and grief you feel after a tragedy is only temporary.
 Everything is in a state of transformation.
-Since we find this constant flux in life, it puts into perspective that there will be both good and bad times.
+Since life is is this constant state of flux, it puts into perspective that there will be both good and bad times.

 Growing With Your Garden

-Gardens tend to go through various tests, tough weather conditions, animals foraging.
+Gardens tend to go through various tests, tough weather conditions, barren soil, and hungry foraging animals.
 These trials are paralleled in the lives of all people.
-Nobody lives a perfect life, free from conflict, stress, and tragedy.
-Everyone will face adversity, it is how you react to these obstacles that matters most.
+Nobody lives a perfect life, insulated from conflict, stress, and tragedy.
+Everyone will face adversity, it is how you react to these obstacles that matter most.

 It does not matter if you are tending to a single fern in your apartment, or tending to a large outdoor garden, you are still interacting with nature on an intimate level.
 Be proud of your garden and show it the love deserves.